Stability of Long-lived Antiskyrmions in Mn-Pt-Sn Material: Simulated system

-Here $J$ is the exchange constant for the nearest neighbor magnetic moments ($J >0$ corresponds to FM and $J<0$ to AFM), $\mathbf{D}_{ij}$ is the Dzyaloshinskii-Moriya vector lying in the plane of the sample ($x$-$y$ plane), $K$ is the uniaxial anisotropy constant, $\textbf{B}$ is the magnetic field, and $\mathbf{S}_i$ is the vector of unit length in the direction of the magnetic moment at site $i$ of a square lattice.
+Here $J$ is the exchange constant for the nearest neighbor magnetic moments ($J >0$), $\mathbf{D}_{ij}$ is the Dzyaloshinskii-Moriya vector lying in the plane of the sample ($x$-$y$ plane), $K$ is the uniaxial anisotropy constant, $\textbf{B}$ is the magnetic field, and $\mathbf{S}_i$ is the vector of unit length in the direction of the magnetic moment at site $i$ of a square lattice.
 The summation $\langle i, j \rangle$ runs over pairs of nearest neighbor sites.
+We note that the dipole-dipole interaction is not included in the Hamiltonian in the present calculations.
+Free boundary conditions are used resulting in an energy barrier for the escape of the antiskyrmion through the boundary and eliminating translational invariance that would lead to zero modes.
+Such modes require special treatment in the lifetime calculation.\cite{Ivanov_2017}